-9 U.S. Government Accountability Office testimony, GAO-12-578T, Mortgage Financing, FHA and Ginnie Mae Face Risk-Management Challenges, issued March 29, 2012 loans and 925 active loans) with a corresponding prohibited restrictive covenant with a potential lien recorded with the applicable county recording office, and Pulte Mortgage placed the FHA fund at unnecessary risk for potential losses.
+9 U.S. Government Accountability Office testimony, GAO-12-578T, Mortgage Financing, FHA and Ginnie Mae Face Risk-Management Challenges, issued March 29, 2012 due diligence and was unaware that the restrictive covenants recorded between the sellers and the borrowers violated HUD-FHA requirements.
+As a result, we found 683 FHA-insured loans (128 claim loans and 555 active loans) with a corresponding prohibited restrictive covenant with a potential lien recorded with the applicable county recording office, and CTX Mortgage placed the FHA fund at unnecessary risk for potential losses.